Interview: Abbie CW

 I was a lot more comfortable with the attention as a kid though, that being said I never wrote or shared original material then so I guess that’s the difference.
 I performed in choirs and musical theatre shows until I was 18, then I sank into depression and stopped singing because my voice became tight and squeaky and it became painful to sing.

-I started working as a disability support worker when I was 19 and became very passionate about the unique and intricate ways that people communicate.
-And the power that sound has on people of all abilities, how it can bring pure euphoria or terror depending on the memories people attach to certain sounds.
+I started working as a disability support worker when I was 19 and became very passionate about the unique and intricate ways that people communicate and the power that sound has on people of all abilities.
+How it can bring pure euphoria or terror depending on the memories people attach to certain sounds.

 When I was about 20 I started going to karaoke nights and smashing them, I even won a competition and it was great.
 I went traveling when I was 21 and started writing a lot.
 I have always loved writing stories and poetry, but I started to write with melody in mind, although I had no idea how to execute as I never really played instruments.

 When I got back home I got a cheap keyboard and guitar and out came some songs, and I just kept going.